jhnwllr/gbif_most_wanted_names/README.md

 What is a "most wanted name"?

 It is a **species-rank name that does not match to the GBIF backbone**.
 A names in this context is any "reasonable looking" string of characters.
-Since un-interpreted free text from data publishers can vary significantly, **it is necessary filter these verbatim names to get back something worth pursing**.
+Since un-interpreted free text from data publishers can vary significantly, **it is necessary filter these verbatim names to get back something worth pursuing**.

 A "reasonable looking" binomial name has the following properties according to the most wanted names script: